ozydingo/abigstick/_posts/2022-11-11-mock-record.markdown

 ## Flipping the table

 The solution above became inadequate when I needed to test an encryption module I was writing.
 I was writing this because I knew it was available in Rails 7, and I knew we weren't going to migrate to Rails 7 for longer than I could stand seeing keys stored in plain text or with an encryption gem with a 2013 exposed security vulnerability.
 I needed to test queries write assertions about the data that was saved to the database and not just that which was exposed to the class.
-(As a sidenote, if you dogmatically never test anything but your class' public interface, but the feature you're writing is specifically designed to foil hackers using nonstandard access and intentionally never exposes these details to your consumers, what gives?)
+(As a side-note, if you dogmatically never test anything but your class' public interface, but the feature you're writing is specifically designed to foil hackers using nonstandard access and intentionally never exposes these details to your consumers, what gives?)

 It should be noted that I took inspiration from [this blog post](https://envygeeks.io/blog/2013/06/24/mocking-active-record-to-test-concerns) about creating temporary tables in tests.
 However, I wanted a few changes: